Guideline #1: Maintain a Clean and Sanitized Environment

 Hand hygiene is crucial for preventing the transmission of disease.
 Employees should receive training on appropriate hand sanitation techniques and be encouraged to practise them throughout the workday.

-Hand hygiene includes cleansing hands with soap and water for a minimum of 20 seconds, or utilising an alcohol-based hand disinfectant in the absence of hand washing facilities.
-Before and after handling wet wipes, using the washroom, coughing or sneezing, and handling potentially contaminated materials, employees’ hands should be cleansed or sanitised carefully.
+Hand hygiene includes cleansing hands with soap and water for at least 20 seconds, or using an alcohol-based hand disinfectant in the absence of handwashing facilities.
+Before and after handling wet wipes, using the washroom, coughing or sneezing, and handling potentially contaminated materials, employees’ hands should be carefully cleansed or sanitised.

 Guideline #4: Quality Control